| Title: | Genetic Algorithm and Particle Swarm Optimization |

 dim |

-dimensions of hypersphere. |
+dimension of the hypersphere. |

 radius |

-radius of hypersphere. |
+radius of the hypersphere. |

 center |

-center of hypersphere. |
+center of the hypersphere. |

 type |